-There are two versions of firmware supported on the EMR-OP48-AA.
-One version de-multiplexes 96 channels of audio from 2 MADI inputs.
-The first MADI input supplies the first 64 channels to the module, and the second MADI input supplies the remaining 32 channels.
-The other version de-multiplexes 160 channels of audio from 1 of 2 TDM input streams.
+The latest firmware version de-multiplexes 160 channels of audio from 1 of 2 TDM input streams.
 One stream is the primary and the other is the redundant.
 Either TDM stream can be used as the primary since they are identical.
 The system can be configured to default to the redundant stream if the primary is missing.